All Episodes

 There's much to be said about it.

-But the only way that I would go for a fair tax, this national sales tax, is under one under the condition that we repeal the sixteenth amendment, because if we don't repeal the sixteenth amendment 16th amendment, we're going to have a sales tax and an income tax.
+But the only way that I would go for a fair tax, this national sales tax, is under the condition that we repeal the 16th Amendment.

 Good point.

-Now, but however, having said that, I think that the major uh issue that Americans should confront is not the tax side of government, but the spending side of government.
+Now, but however, having said that, I think that the major issue that Americans should confront is not the tax side of government, but the spending side of government.

 Even the old income tax system is okay.

-It's not gonna be burdensome.
+It's not going to be burdensome.

-Then Dr. Williams, you you've just suggested to me that I widen my horizon to number one, the fair tax, and I would commend to anyone the reading of this very simple book and a very simple procedure which does away with so much stupidity, it's unbelievable.
+And I would commend to anyone the reading of this very simple book and a very simple procedure which does away with so much stupidity, it's unbelievable.

 Number one, implement the fair tax.

-Number two, revoke the sixteenth amendment, and number three, pass a balanced budget amendment.
+And number three, pass a balanced budget amendment.

-No, not uh not a balanced budget amendment.
+No, not a balanced budget amendment.

-You you're you're you're okay so far, but you made one error.
+You're okay so far, but you made one error.

 Not a balanced budget amendment.